lishashi/blog/pages/learning-environment-should-be-inclusive-comfortable-responsive.md

 ![# p]({{ site.baseurl }}/assets/images/21-Pedagogy.png)

-Additionally, I set the norms of being kind to each other by reading the story How to Fill a Bucket and creating their buckets.
+Additionally, I set the norms of being kind to each other by reading the story How to Fill a Bucket and having them create their buckets.

 ![# p]({{ site.baseurl }}/assets/images/22-Pedagogy.png)